eiffelcsy/spm-proj/README.md

 ## Setup

-Make sure to install dependencies:
+Make sure to install dependencies.
+Use any one of the following package managers (you don't need to run all of them):

 ```bash
 # npm